 On a shallow plate, spread a cup of cornflakes crumbs.

 Prepare a baking sheet by lining it with parchment paper.

 Dip chicken thigh in the egg mixture, shake off excess liquid and then dip it in the cornflake crumbs on both sides.
 Lay the breaded chicken flat on the baking sheet.
 Repeat with the rest of the chicken.
 If the crumbs get clumpy, add half a cup of cornflake crumbs at a time.

 Spray with cooking oil on top of the breaded chicken.
-Bake 25~30 minutes or until chicken is cooked through.
+Bake for about 30 minutes or until chicken is cooked through.